coolusaHD/chess-ai/README.txt

 o The game gui can be started by running the script 'ChessMain.py' the following way:

-  § python ChessMain.py --agent1 [either 'MrRandom' or a path to your agent file] --agent2 [either 'MrRandom' or a path to your agent file] --verbose --time_control [how many seconds either player gets per move] --use_gui
+  § python ChessMain.py --agent1 [*] --agent2 [*] --verbose --time_control [how many seconds either player gets per move] --use_gui

+  For [*] you can put either 'MrRandom', 'Agent1', 'Agent2', 'Human', or a path to your agent file.
+'MrRandom' will play completely random moves (valid moves), 'Agent1' will use the class Agent from 'student_agents/template.py' while 'Agent2' will use the class Agent from 'student_agents/template2.py'.
+By entering 'Human' you act as the agent and can play yourself (if the gui is activated).
+  WINDOWS USERS: Here you need to use 'Agent', it does not work to use the file path.

 o By choosing in between 1 and 2 in 'Settings.json' you can choose whichever board you like.